 Just like adults need a place to sit, kids need a place to play.
 Set aside a room or table or a small area where the kids can color, play games, or watch a movie.
 And, if it isn’t too cold outside, make up a scavenger hunt, bury a pot of gold somewhere in your yard, and let the kids loose!
 Here are some scavenger hunt ideas with printables and hints to leave for the kids to find.

 - Carpet Deep Clean

-After your guests have left, and despite making sure all of the shoes and boots were kept out of the living room, your carpet could probably use some love.
-If guests tromped into your home with muddy boots, you may want to call a cleaning service or rent a deep clean vacuum from your local hardware store.
+After your guests have left (and despite keeping shoes out of the living room) your carpet probably needs some love.
+Consider calling cleaning service or rent a deep clean vacuum from your local hardware store.
 But, if all your carpet needs is a dry clean, you can spend less on this DIY method.

 - Clean Your Surfaces

 As we mentioned before, cold season is still with us.
 After your guests have left, break out the hazmat suit and give your home a thorough, sanitizing scrub down.

 If you prefer to keep it simple, get some Lysol wipes or make your own sanitizing spray, and wipe down everything that was touched or handled while your party went on.
 These would be things like doorknobs, toilet handles, the fridge handle, tables, and the TV remote.